EngineHub/CraftBookDocs/source/mechanics/ics/index.rst

 :doc:`MC3033`     RS-NAND        RS-Nand Latch                 A compact RS-Nand Latch                                                          3ISO   No
 :doc:`MC3050`     COMBO          Combination Lock              Outputs high if the correct combination is inputed                               3ISO   No
 :doc:`MC3300`     ROM SET        ROM Set                       Sets the memory state for a file for usage in the MemorySetter/Access IC group.
 3ISO   No
+:doc:`MC4200`     DISPATCH       Dispatcher                    Outputs the centre input on the appropriate outputs when input is high.
+3I3O   No
 ================= ============== ============================= ================================================================================ ====== ===============